fbenitachen/fbenitachen/README.md

 #### 📌 And currently, I play a role as an IT Systems & Data Analyst at PT.
 Erlangga Edi Laboratories (Erela).

 ### 🌱 Currently learning:
-- Keeping up with the latest advancements in machine learning and natural language processing, Amazon Web Services (AWS) for AI/ML development, and Six Sigma.
+- Keeping up with the latest advancements in Business Intelligence, Business Analysis, prompt engineering, Amazon Web Services (AWS) for AI/ML development, and Six Sigma.

 ### 👯 Looking to collaborate on:
 - BI dan Data projects involving financial analysis, financial modeling, business analysis, and data architecture.